 Joachim: “We have received another inquiry for a mainframe project in Germany.”

-Dejan: “What is it this time, a progressive takeover of operational responsibility or a modernization project?”
+Armin: “What is it this time, a progressive takeover of operational responsibility or a modernization project?”

 Joachim: “I think it comes down to both again.
 We are gradually taking over operational responsibility for the environment and automating operations even further, while at the same time raising the system and application maintenance and development to an up-to-date level.
 This enables the customer to use their investment in the platform for as long as possible and also find new talents for it."